-In this activity, students will practice talking about the same topic back and forth with a partner without derailing the conversation.
+In this activity, students will practice important conversation skills of staying on topic, or talking about the same topic back and forth with a partner without derailing the conversation.

 Do you know anyone who only listens to hear if you’ve stopped talking so that he can start talking about his own interests?